Fish at Tommy Thompson Park

 There are many recreational fishing opportunities at Tommy Thompson Park.
 Aquatic habitat enhancements have improved conditions for coolwater fish in the Embayments, including successful Northern pike spawning channels.
 Habitat enhancements scheduled for Embayment D will improve warmwater fish habitat, as they have in the Cell One Wetland.

 Coldwater fish habitat is provided in East Cove; however habitat enhancements for this area are not scheduled in the immediate future.
 While Cells Two and Three have mixed fish communities, aquatic habitat enhancements have yet to be undertaken and fishing is only available from shore, as the waters are not considered navigable.

-The species you may catch at TTP include:
+The species you may catch at Tommy Thompson Park include:

 • Northern Pike (Esox lucius)